-Deepa Kumar is an Associate Professor of Media Studies at Rutgers University.
-She is affiliated faculty with Middle Eastern Studies and graduate faculty in the Sociology department.
+Kumar is Professor of Media Studies at Rutgers University.
+She is affiliated faculty with the Women and Gender Studies Department as well as Middle Eastern Studies and the Center for Race and Ethnicity; she is graduate faculty in the Sociology department.

 You can contact her at dekumar (at) rutgers.edu.
 Or you may reach her by telephone at 848-932-8704.